Jiva will use Soluboard® as a catalyst to rethink the way that we handle the fastest growing waste stream in the world.

 The unique properties of Soluboard® will enable PCBs made of the material to be more easily broken down and recycled, increasing yields of precious metal recovery and decreasing environmental damage in the process.

 Soluboard® will act as future-proofing for customers within the European electronics market in preparation for when the European Waste Electrical and Electronic Equipment (WEEE) Directive is renewed.

 Jiva is actively collaborating with potential customers to produce advanced beta prototypes based on their IP.
 These PCBs will be tested internally by the potential customer in line with their specifications and then tested in-situ within a functioning product.

-It is understood that Soluboard® would be the world’s first commercialised recyclable PCB substrate.
-This unique feature partnered with its competitive price and mechanical and electrical properties means that Soluboard® will be widely adopted within the electronics industry.
+Soluboard® will be the world’s first commercialised recyclable PCB substrate.
+This unique feature partnered with its mechanical and electrical properties means that Soluboard® can be widely adopted within the electronics industry.

 Jack Herring is a graduate of MA Design Products at the Royal College of Art.
 After inventing Soluboard® during his studies, Jack founded Jiva Materials Limited in 2017.

 Jack has been instrumental to successfully raising over €1.2 million in investment and Innovate UK grants combined to further develop Soluboard® and transform it into a commercially viable product.